-The nebulizers were placed into each of the 3 respective positions, and the system heat and humidification was allowed to stabilize prior to testing at each condition.
-Albuterol (5 mg) was drawn up with a 1 mL pipette and mixed with 2.5 mL of normal saline for a total solution volume of 3.5 mL, placed into the nebulizer, and nebulized into the circuit.
-Three doses of albuterol were given in each of 3 nebulizers tested at each of the circuit positions (9 measurements at each location, 27 total measurements).
+The nebulizers were placed into each of the three respective positions and the system heat and humidification was allowed to stabilize prior to testing at each condition.
+Albuterol (5 mg) was drawn up with a 1mL pipette and mixed with 2.5mL of normal saline for a total solution volume of 3.5 mL, placed into the nebulizer, and nebulized into the circuit.
+Three doses of albuterol were given in each of three nebulizers tested at each of the circuit positions (n=9 measurements at each location or n=27 total).
 Testing was completed when all of the solution was nebulized.
-The bacterial/viral electret filter at the end of the endotracheal tube was removed, labeled, and recorded in a laboratory notebook, and placed in a refrigerator.
-The manikin face was dried between each change of nebulizer position, and fluid accumulation in the manikin upper airway was eliminated to reduce the likelihood of large drug particles reaching the filter.
-The mask was secured to eliminate any system leaks, based on tidal volume delivery (180 mL) to the lung model and calculated leak.
-All data regarding lung model triggering, volume, pressure, flow, and waveform analysis were sampled at 500 Hz and stored in the lung model's software (version 3.2).
-These data were later analyzed to determine whether nebulizer performance and condensation affected triggering.
+The bacterial/viral electret filter at the end of the endotracheal tube was removed, labeled and recorded in a laboratory notebook and placed into a refrigerator.
+The face of the upper airway model was dried between each change in nebulizer position and fluid accumulation in the upper airway was eliminated to reduce the likelihood of large drug molecules reaching the filter.
+The mask was secured to eliminate any system leaks, based upon tidal volume delivery (180 mL) to the lung model and calculated leak.
+All data regarding lung model triggering as well as volume, pressure, flow and graphical waveform analysis were sampled at 500 HZ and stored within the ASL 5000 software package (version 3.2).
+These data were later analyzed to determine whether nebulizer performance and excessive fluid condensation affected triggering under all of the testing conditions.